This diploma of higher education has two stages, each comprising 120 credits.

 All qualifications require you to complete learning and assessment activities within a required timescale and according to pre-determined deadlines.
 You will therefore need to manage your time effectively during your studies and the University will help you to develop this skill throughout your degree.
 Information on assessment will be available to you at the start of each module.

 For more detailed information, see the Accessibility Statements on individual module descriptions.
 If you feel you may need additional support, visit Disability support to find more about what we offer.
 Contact us as soon as possible to discuss your individual requirements, so we can put arrangements in place before you start.

 This qualification develops your learning in four main areas:

 The level and depth of your learning gradually increases as you work through the qualification.
 You’ll be supported throughout by the OU’s unique style of teaching and assessment – which includes a personal tutor to guide and comment on your work; top quality course texts; elearning resources like podcasts, interactive media and online materials; tutorial groups and community forums.

 If you have already studied at university level, you may be able to count it towards your Open University qualification – which could save you time and money by reducing the number of modules you need to study.
 At the OU we call this credit transfer.

 It’s not just university study that can be considered, you can also transfer study from a wide range of professional or vocational qualifications such as HNCs and HNDs.

 You should apply for credit transfer before you register, at least 4 weeks before the registration closing date.
 We will need to know what you studied, where and when and you will need to provide evidence of your previous study.

 For more details of when you will need to apply by and to download an application form, visit our Credit Transfer website.

-On completion of this undergraduate course, we'll award you the Diploma of Higher Education in Combined Professional Studies.
+On successfully completing this course, we’ll award you our Diploma of Higher Education in Combined Professional Studies.